proglang/ldgv/README-networking.md

 ## Responding to Messages
 Except for the Introduce message, every message should be ideally answered with an Okay response.
 But in some cases the messages don't arrive at the right communication partner or at the wrong time.
 In these cases, other responses are used.
-- **Redirect** responses are sent when a message is sent to an outdated address
+- **Redirect** responses are sent, when a message is sent to an outdated address
-- **Wait** responses are sent when a message cannot be handled at the current moment
+- **Wait** responses are sent, when a message cannot be handled at the current moment
     - This can be caused by currently being in a critical section while handling another message
     - During the sending process of a Channel
     - When the addressed Channel isn't yet known by the program
 - **Error** responses are sent when an error occurs while handling a AcknowledgePartnerAddress message

-## Informing communication partners of a communication partner change
+## Informing Communication Partners of a Communication Partner Change
 If there is a Channel C between A and B and A sends their side of the Channel to D, B needs to be made aware of that.
 To archive this, D sends a NewPartnerAddress message to B. This message contains the server port of D and a new ConnectionID DC for D.
 B then replies with a AcknowledgePartnerAddress message, repeating DC.
 As soon as the address is established, C is considered successfully received by D.

-## Shutting down after completing all the instructions
+## Shutting Down after Completing all Instructions
-After A finishes the interpretation of their program, A waits until all messages it sent were acknowledged by their communication partners.
+After A finishes the interpretation of their program, A waits until all messages they sent were acknowledged by their communication partners.
 After that, A sends a Disconnect message to all their peers.
-The Disconnect message is needed to avoid rewriting a large portion of the interpreter to annotate each recv expression with their associated output Types.
+The Disconnect message is needed, since the recv command doesn't know the received Type during interpretation.
 Should the Disconnect message not exist, it would be theoretically possible to send a Unit-Type of an exhausted Channel to another communication partner.
-The recipient would now be unknowing whether their new communication partner were still online.
+The recipient would now be unknowing whether their new communication partner is still online.

 ## Making Channels serializable
 One of the main focuses of LDGVNW is to send Channels over the network.